eubelov/Exmaple-API/README.md

-This is an example of a REST API following the best API design pacticies
+This is an example of a REST API following the best API design practicies

 The following technologies/libraries are utilized: